l-bamf/l-bamf/drinktionary.md

 | Version Control | GitHub, TortosieGit |
 | Architectures | MVVM, Repository |
 | Android Navigation | State Machine |

+### Why is the repo private?

+I am not as idealogical about open-source code as many people I know, so for now, for security, I'm keeping the repo private.

 # Architectural Decisions